Liseberg

 Christmas at Liseberg started year 2000 and it has become a hugh success!
 Come here and eat gingerbreads and drink the Swedish speciality "glögg" and feel the Christmas feeling.

-This Winter (2011) you can go with the boat Paddan directly to Liseberg.
+During Christmas time (mid Nov - Dec) you can go with the Paddan boat directly to Liseberg.
 A nice and cozy boat ride through a uplit Goteborg.